Chapter 02: Let’s Learn Swift Programming Language – Variables & Constants in Swift

 var software = "Xcode"

-Here is how to Declare Empty String
+Here is how to Declare an Empty String

 var emptyString = String()